lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

 - `eslint`, a [JavaScript linter](http://eslint.org/), the equivalent of Rubocop in the Ruby world.
 - `mocha`, a [JavaScript testing framework](https://mochajs.org), the equivalent of Rspec in the Ruby world.

-These two commands are run from the `node_modules` folder, which is used to save all downloaded packages from npm in your computer for the JavaScript project that you are working on.